folio-org/raml-module-builder/README.md

 Remove the temporary copy of the "ramls" directory from Step 1, and replace with your own.

-Add the shared suite of [RAML utility](https://github.com/folio-org/raml) files, as the "raml-util" directory inside your "ramls" directory:
+Add the shared suite of [RAML utility](https://github.com/folio-org/raml) files as the "raml-util" directory inside your "ramls" directory:
 ```
 git submodule add https://github.com/folio-org/raml ramls/raml-util
 ```
-NOTE: At this stage ensure that using head of its "raml1.0" branch.
+The "raml1.0" branch is the current and default branch.

 Create JSON schemas indicating the objects exposed by the module.
 Use the `description` field alongside the `type` field to explain the content and